ksel172/ksel172.github.io/_posts/2025-2-9-meduza-version-0.3-demo.md

 The project consists of three main components and aims to implement the following features:

-- **Containerized and easy-to-deploy framework** with extensive customizability.
+- **Containerized and easy-to-deploy framework** with extensive customizability
-- **Multiplayer command and control**, allowing teams and roles for users.
+- **Multiplayer command and control**, allowing teams and roles for users
-- **Payload compilation using the .NET framework**.
+- **Payload compilation using the .NET framework**
-- **Dynamic module loading for agents**, featuring dependency resolution and streamlined development with the [ModuleBase NuGet package](https://github.com/ksel172/Meduza.Agent.ModuleBase).
+- **Dynamic module loading for agents**, featuring dependency resolution and streamlined development with the [ModuleBase NuGet package](https://github.com/ksel172/Meduza.Agent.ModuleBase)
-- **Support for multiple listener types**, including external listener implementation.
+- **Support for multiple listener types**, including external listener implementation
-- **External agent support**.
+- **External agent support**
-- **Intuitive and easy to navigate user interface** coded in ReactJS.
+- **Intuitive and easy to navigate user interface** coded in ReactJS
-- **Built-in MITRE ATT&CK visualization**, providing easy access to adversary tactics and techniques.
+- **Built-in MITRE ATT&CK visualization**, providing easy access to adversary tactics and techniques
-- **Multi-platform support**, ensuring compatibility across different operating systems.
+- **Multi-platform support**, ensuring compatibility across different operating systems
-- **Encrypted communication** using AES 256 bit with message integrity verification and TLS/SSL support.
+- **Encrypted communication** using AES 256 bit with message integrity verification and TLS/SSL support

 ### Architecture